Evan Bouchard Game Preview: Oilers vs. Flyers

 Bouchard Season Stats Insights in 2022-23

-- He scored a goal in a game seven times last season in 82 games played, including multiple goals once.
+- He had a goal in seven of 82 games last season, with multiple goals in one of them.

-- Bouchard had an assist in 23 of 82 games last season, with multiple assists in eight of them.
+- Bouchard had an assist in 23 games last season out of 82 games played, including multiple assists eight times.

-- The implied probability of Bouchard going over his assist prop bet, based on the odds, is 54.5%.
+- There is an implied probability of 54.5% of Bouchard going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.